Tonsil/flipper-music-files/README.md

 `<duration><note|rest><sharp><octave><dots>`

 duration: number between 1 & 128, defaults to project duration.
-Ex: 4 is a quarter note, 2 is a half note.
+4 is a quarter note, 2 is a half note.
 note: A through G or P for pause (rest)
 sharp: # or omitted
 octave: between 1 & 16, defaults to project octave
 dots: between 1 & 16 '.' characters.
 Each dot makes the note half again as long.

+#### Examples:

+8C4 - Eight note pitch of C, fourth octave

+4A#5. - Dotted quarter note pitch of A sharp, fifth octave

+2P - Half note rest